Really-Simple-Plugins/really-simple-ssl/readme.txt

 * Activate this plugin
 * Enable SSL with one click

 Always backup before you go!
 If you do not have a sound backup policy, start having one!
-See [our recommendations] (https://really-simple-ssl.com/knowledge-base/backing-up-your-site/).
+See [our recommendations](https://really-simple-ssl.com/knowledge-base/backing-up-your-site/).

 Really Simple SSL is on [GitHub](https://github.com/rlankhorst/really-simple-ssl) as well!